GongasSantos15/Main/README.md

 - 👋 Hi, I’m @GongasSantos15
-- 👀 I’m interested in Informatic in General
+- 👀 I’m interested in informatic in general, mostly programming, at the moment
 - 🌱 I’m currently in IPCB in Castelo Branco, in Informatic Engineering.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...